-How to convert a WMV movie to MP4, online or offline
+How to convert WMV files to MP4, whether online and offline

 MediaCoder is a capable program loaded with terrific conversion features.
 The interface, though bewildering at first glance, is relatively straightforward once you learn your way around, offering a boatload of customizable features for converting video to a specified output format of your choice.
 Whether you want to batch process a number of AVI files to MPEG or compress files for a reduced memory footprint, MediaCoder can handle it.

-You’ll find additional settings for modifying the output –including the ability to convert video to grayscale, quarter-pixel, cartoon, or high-quality mode – as well as bitrate adjustments for both the audio and video components of your file.
-Speed and resulting quality are grade A, with quick conversions, and an emphasis on maintaining the original quality across formats.
+You’ll find additional settings for modifying the output –including the ability to convert video to grayscale, quarter-pixel, cartoon, or high-quality mode — as well as bitrate adjustments for both the audio and video components of your file.
+Speed and resulting quality are grade A with quick conversions and an emphasis on maintaining the original quality across formats.

-MediaCoder is an exceptional piece of software, but it’s geared more towards the tech aficionado instead of the first-time user trying to make a zippy conversions.
+MediaCoder is an exceptional piece of software, but it’s geared more towards the tech aficionado instead of the first-time user trying to make a zippy conversion.
 But if you prefer to focus on the details and your primary interest is in quality and low-loss transfers, MediaCoder is a safe bet (plus, it now comes in an iPad edition for mobile users).

+The only real issue we came across with the latest version is download servers could be particularly slow.
+The application isn’t huge, so it’s not the end of the world, but if you’re in a hurry, open a few download links to find the fastest server for you.

 iSkysoft iMedia Converter Deluxe (Windows/MacOS)

-It’s important to note that this is, indeed, a paid product that requires some investment to use.
+It’s important to note that iSkysoft iMedia Converter Deluxe is indeed, a paid product that requires some investment to use.
 You can use it for a year for $40, or you can buy a single lifetime license for around $60.
 That’s not exactly cheap, but you get a full video conversion app in return, and we mean full.
 The software offers support for more than 150 formats, with free, continual access to updates for any future formats as well.
 Online video support includes YouTube, Facebook Video, Vimeo, and VEVO, while devices range from HTC and LG support to Apple TV and Xbox.

+If you want to try the app out, there is a free-trial version, but you’ll be restricted to converting only one-third of your chosen video.

-Editing tools, as you may expect, are both far ranging and competent.
+Editing tools, as you may expect, are both far-ranging and competent.
 You can add whatever metadata you wish, crop video, trim edges, merge videos, rotate shots, and more.
 If you don’t like the look, you can also change brightness, contrast, and saturation.
-If you’re working on a truly impressive production, you can also change the volume, add effects, and put in subtitles – all with powerful acceleration and lossless techniques designed to speed up conversions without losing any data.
-On the professional side—and for a price—this is one of the best converters for high-quality production available.
+If you’re working on a truly impressive production, you can also change the volume, add effects, and put in subtitles — all with powerful acceleration and lossless techniques designed to speed up conversions without losing any data.
+On the professional side — and for a price — this is one of the best converters for high-quality production available.